 Consider this CD ladder example:

-Upon the maturity of the 6-month CD, you can take both your principal and interest, reinvesting them into a new CD of 18 months.
-As the one-year CD matures, continue the strategy by purchasing another CD of 18 months to maintain the ladder's structure.
+Upon the maturity of the 6-month CD, you can take both your principal and interest and reinvest them into a new 18-month CD.
+As the one-year CD matures, continue the strategy by purchasing another 18-month CD to maintain the ladder's structure.
 Repeat this process accordingly.

 This approach boosts the growth of your savings while enabling you to benefit from increasing interest rates.